Retail Margin & Markup Calculator: How To Price Retail Items

 Bottom Line

-Margin and markup are two of the best metrics to track when it comes to monitoring your revenue and ensuring your business is staying profitable.
+Margin and markup are two of the best metrics to track when monitoring your revenue and ensuring your business is profitable.
 Using the calculator or formulas above, you can track gross margin to see how efficiently your business is performing and measure your profit on every dollar.
-You can also keep track of your price markup to ensure you are staying competitive and maximizing your profits.
+You can also keep track of your price markup to ensure you stay competitive and maximize your profits.
 Utilize these metrics to ensure that your business is healthy and fruitful.